Lucasc-99/pydeidentify/README.md

 from pydeidentify import Deidentifier, DeidentifiedText

 # Deidentify using this Deidentifier class
+# Note that the model pipeline is CASE SENSITIVE

 d = Deidentifier()
 d_text: DeidentifiedText = d.deidentify("My name is Joe Biden, I'm from Scranton, Pennsylvania and I like to create python packages")